Pop Up Creativity Grants

 November 1, 2018: Peter Hassen – Values Beyond Borders discusses values with Sonoma Valley middle school students, who then use metal stencils to chalk value words on the pavement surrounding La Luz Center, creating a public art project, setting the stage for Dia de los Muertos activities the following day.

-Adam Sharron – Lighten the Dark Santa Rosa Midtown Traffic Island Illumination gently and dynamically illuminates the currently dark void of a traffic island, highlighting the forms of street tree trunks, branches, island, and leaves with LED lighting and reference both the shifting movement patterns of the city and the rhythms of the seasons and weather.
+Adam Sharron – Tree Limns: Light the Dark gently and dynamically illuminates the currently dark void of a midtown traffic island in Santa Rosa, using LED lighting to highlight the forms of the island, street tree trunks, branches and leaves, and references both the shifting movement patterns of the city and the rhythms of the seasons and weather.

-Sam Sirdofsky – “Arts Saturation” Saturdays for a Community of 245 Arts-Deprived Seniors offers the experience of live theater, music, sing-along, soothsayers and a made-by-residents arts and crafts show, during three spaced Saturdays, on campus at an isolated senior mobile home park in North Santa Rosa.
+Sam Sirdofsky – “Arts Saturation” Saturdays for a community of 245 arts-deprived seniors offers the experience of live theater, music, sing-along, soothsayers and a made-by-residents arts and crafts show, during three spaced Saturdays at an isolated senior mobile home park in North Santa Rosa.
 A low-cost meal will begin each event.

 PRIOR YEAR GRANTEES